 - Only use vaccines licensed in your country.

 - Clean bottle tops before and after use.

-If you’re a beginner, just rearing pigs for the first time, you’ll sure need the help of an experienced pig farmer or a veterinary doctor to help you in the area of vaccines and vaccination.
+If you’re a beginner, just rearing pigs for the first time, you’ll surely need the help of an experienced pig farmer or a veterinary doctor to help you in the area of vaccines and vaccination.

-Understand pig diseases and the solution.
+#6.
+Understand pig diseases and their solution.

-- Abscesses: this is the pockets of pus that contain large numbers of bacteria which enter the body through damage to the skin.
+- Abscesses:These are the pockets of pus that contain large numbers of bacteria that enter the body through damage to the skin.